 Deadheading is a gardening chore that must be done regularly throughout the growing season.
+Deadheading is nothing more than the removal of dead or spent flowers from living plants.
 It's good for your plants and means more flowers for you.

-- It makes the plant look neater.
+- Make the plant look neater.
 Dying flowers tend to turn brown and either dry or mushy.
-This can detract from the look you work so hard to achieve in your garden.
+This can detract from the overall look you've work so hard to achieve in your garden.

-- It encourages plants to set even more flower buds.
-Plants flower to set seed.
+- Encourage plants to set more flower buds.
+Plants flower in order to set seed.
 If their flowers are constantly being removed before they mature and go to seed, many plants, although not all, will simply set more.
 This will extend the length of the blooming season.
-Most annual flowers, such as petunias, zinnnias, and marigolds, and many perennial plants will continue to bloom throughout the growing season, if deadheaded.
+Most annual flowers, such as petunias, zinnias, and marigolds, as well as many perennial plants, will continue to bloom throughout the growing season—if they are deadheaded.
 Rudbeckia and Echinacea are good examples of perennials that benefit from deadheading.
-They will repeat bloom through the season, if kept deadheaded
+They will repeat-bloom through the season, if regularly deadheaded

-- It helps plants conserve energy.
-Removing dead blooms allows the plant to direct their energy toward improving its general health.
-Perennial flowers such as Astilbe and Peonies, bloom only once. even with deadheading.
-However cutting back their flower stalks allows all the plant's energy to be put back into the roots and foliage, allowing it to regain any energy it lost to flowering and making for a hardier plant.
+- Help plants conserve energy.
+Removing dead blooms allows the plant to direct its energy toward improving its general health.
+Perennial flowers, such as Astilbe and peonies, bloom only once, even with deadheading.
+However, cutting back the flower stalks allows all the plant's energy to be put back into its roots and foliage, allowing it to regain any energy it lost to flowering and making for a generally hardier plant.

-- It prevents the formation of seeds.
-There are some plants that will self-sow aggressively and deadheading prevents them from forming seed in the first place.
-Plants like bellflowers, chives and garlic chives can quickly outgrow their space, if allowed to self-sow.
-Of course, plants become aggressive in different growing conditions, so one gardener's invasive can be another gardener's growing challenge.
+- Prevent seed formation.
+Some plants self-sow aggressively, and deadheading prevents them from forming seed in the first place.
+Plants like bellflowers, chives, and garlic chives can quickly outgrow their space, if allowed to self-sow.
+Of course, plants become aggressive in different growing conditions, so one gardener's invasive plants can be another gardener's growing challenge.
 Sometimes self-sowing is a welcome attribute, as with columbines and butterfly weed.

 How to Deadhead Flowers